Character

 Professional crews.
 Extreme parameters.
 ORCsy — a class apart.

-ORC Superyacht racing is where 24-metre hulls, professional crews of 20 or more, and extreme sail inventories create a competitive dynamic that exists nowhere else in rated racing — centred on Palma de Mallorca, home of Mediterranean superyachting, and measured through ORCsy, the rating innovation built specifically for the largest yachts.
-The fleet numbers 332 boats worldwide, concentrated in major maritime centres and classic race locations.
+ORC Superyacht racing is where 24-meter hulls, professional crews of 20 or more, and extreme sail inventories create a competitive dynamic that exists nowhere else in rated racing — centered on the Mediterranean superyacht circuit and measured through ORCsy, the rating innovation built specifically for the largest yachts.
+The fleet numbers 102 boats worldwide, concentrated in major maritime centers and classic race locations from Porto Cervo to the Caribbean and New Zealand.
 Superyachts range from 60 to 100+ feet and represent a cross-section of contemporary yacht design — modern high-performance platforms, classic yachts restored and refit for competitive racing, Swan racer-cruisers across the full hull-form lineage.

-The Superyacht fleet is characterised by technical sophistication, professional crew training, and substantial resource investment.
-Superyacht racing demands expertise in large-boat sail handling, advanced navigation systems, optimised rig configurations, and crew coordination at scale.
+The Superyacht fleet is characterized by technical sophistication, professional crew training, and substantial resource investment.
+Superyacht racing demands expertise in large-boat sail handling, advanced navigation systems, optimized rig configurations, and crew coordination at scale.
 The boats themselves often incorporate leading-edge materials, advanced electronics, and custom design features.
-Superyacht ownership is split between professional racing programmes and owner-operated campaigns, often with hybrid crew models.
+Superyacht ownership is split between professional racing programs and owner-operated campaigns, often with hybrid crew models.
 The quality of racing data is very high due to professional measurement standards, experienced crew consistency, and the significance of competitive outcomes.

-Key 2026 anchors include the next Rolex Swan Cup (Porto Cervo, biennial) and the Mediterranean superyacht circuit through the Maxi Yacht Rolex Cup, Giraglia Rolex Cup, and the IMA ORC Superyacht Championships.
-The Swan Cup 2024 at Porto Cervo is the regatta ORC built ORCsy around, and the 2024 cohort's archetype concentration (AEROMAX + BALANCECORE = 76%) reflected the invitational Swan-hull lineage the event draws.
+Key 2026 anchors include the next Rolex Swan Cup (Porto Cervo, biennial) and the Mediterranean superyacht circuit through the Maxi Yacht Rolex Cup, the Giorgio Armani Superyacht Regatta, and the Superyacht Challenge.
+The Swan Cup 2024 at Porto Cervo is the regatta ORC built ORCsy around and remains the fleet's deepest data event — 27 fleet boats across 24 races — and its race group concentrated AEROBLADE at 59.3%, a Swan-invitational read on the lineage's lighter, more agile hull families.